chirag127/IPry/README.md

 # IPry

-IPry is a open source browser extension.This browser extension gives your current IP address whenever you click the extension.
+IPry is an open source browser extension.This browser extension gives your current IP address whenever you click the extension.
 Please pin the extension to use it properly.

 ## Installation Instructions